The Definition Of Safety Stocks Is Changing - Cramer's Mad Money (10/26/17)

 Raytheon (NYSE:RTN): Cramer thinks their quarter was good and would buy the stock at declines.

-On Semiconductor (NASDAQ:ON): Cramer thinks it can go to $26-27.
+ON Semiconductor (NASDAQ:ON): Cramer thinks it can go to $26-27.

 Nutanix (NASDAQ:NTNX): Do not sell the stock, it can go higher.